-- a.
-The job will now stay in the Retained state for twenty-four hours and then will be deleted.
-If you don't think you'll be able to print the job within twenty-four hours, use a greater number of days. - b.
-If the job was submitted with a retain time already set, you will not see the Set Retain Time dialog.
-Infoprint Manager will retain the job using the existing retain time. - 7.
-Click OK. - 8.
-Decide what you want to do with any other jobs that are in the queue waiting for this printer.
+- 7. Decide what you want to do with any other jobs that are in the queue waiting for this printer.
 Some of the options are: - Leave them in the queue, so they print when you enable the printer again.
 If you can fix the problem quickly, this option is the easiest one.
 In addition, if your printers are pooled, the other printers will take care of all of the jobs until this one is ready. - Move them to a different printer so they can be scheduled to print while you are working on this one. - Delete them.
-You should only consider this option if it is easier to resubmit the jobs than to use other methods to recover them. - 9.
+You should only consider this option if it is easier to resubmit the jobs than to use other methods to recover them. - 8.
 Fix the problem at the printer. - Once the problem is fixed, the printer may start to print again, just to clear the pages that were in the buffer before you disabled it and deleted the job.
-If any other jobs were in processing state when you disabled the printer, they will print as well. - 10.
-Go back to the Infoprint Manager GUI, find the Infoprint printer again, and select it. - 11.
-Use the GUI to enable the printer. - The printer will be available to accept jobs again.
+If any other jobs were in processing state when you disabled the printer, they will print as well. - 9.
+Go back to the Infoprint Manager GUI, find the Infoprint printer again, and select it. - 10.
+Use the GUI to enable the printer.

+The printer will be available to accept jobs again.
 If you left jobs in the queue, the printer should start accepting and printing them.